icon Facilitation Skills Every Facilitator Needs | HRDQ Store

 Active Listening Skills

-Good trainers don’t just read lessons off a piece of paper with no concern for their learners.
-You should have good listening skills that are required to really hear what each student needs.
-Being able to not only absorb what the student is saying but also what they are NOT saying is critical.
+Good facilitators don’t just read lessons off a piece of paper with no concern for their learners.
+You should have good active listening skills that are required to really hear what each student needs.
+Being able to not only understand what the student is saying but also what they are NOT saying is critical to the role of a facilitator.
 Read between the lines and pay attention to social cues to see how students are learning and to determine how you can help them.
 If anyone needs help or asks questions, pay attention to their requests and listen well.

 Conflict Management Abilities